-Members will have seen press reports that The Royal Brompton Hospital is considering whether to leave Chelsea.
+Members will be aware that we reported on this in February 2018, when we said “We have seen press reports that The Royal Brompton Hospital is considering whether to leave Chelsea.
 They are doing a feasibility study to look at the major concept recently reported in the Press of their eventually moving all their activities (in 10 or even 20 years) to a new building on the South Bank of the Thames near Guy’s and Thomas’s and integrating with those two hospitals.
 This study is expected to provide either a (qualified) YES or a definite NO answer.
 There are huge issues of risk – not only financial and clinical but also in planning terms and politically.

 It does appear that the NHS want them to move their paediatric Congenital Heart Disease (CHD) activities to the Evelina Hospital site (next to St Thomas’s) by 2022, so if the study results in a negative answer they will still be facing the NHS/ CHD issue which has been threatening their future viability over the last two years.

 If the answer is in principle YES and they decide to move the entire hospital to the South Bank, they would then be selling all their land in Chelsea to developers.
 The political risk of planning a big new hospital at a time when NHS funding is under such pressure would anyway be considerable.

 A YES answer would put in doubt their existing/approved plans for the proposed large new building for respiratory patients on their car park/Britten Street site, (and the associated residential development) see https://chelseasociety.org.uk/brompton-hospital-community-liaison-group/ as such a large building could not be justified for what would obviously be only a very short life span.

 We were surprised by this turn of events, and we are informed by the Royal Brompton that nothing has been decided and that the move may not take place in the near future or at all.